basilesportif/gall-guide/guide-docs/chanel.md

 `counter` returns a parser that parses a tuple with one element, a number.

+Run `:chanel +dbug` at the Dojo to see the updated counter state.

 #### poke 2: extended JSON parsing
+TODO: you'll see it output in the frontend

 #### poke 3: raw JSON
+TODO: you'll see it output in the frontend

 ### Subscribe
+Line 17 sends a subscription to the ship, which is handled in `on-watch`.
+The path `/example` must exist in order for this to work.

 ### Send Subscription Data
+On the webpage, enter some text in the input box, and click the button.

+Line 10 of `app/chanel/index.html` handles the onClick of that button: when pressed it calls `sendSubData` with the current value of the text box, which sends a poke to `%chanel` that then sends data to all subscribers.

+You'll see the data get handled in the console with a message that it `"got response: $DATA"`

+## Summary
+* Logging in is a very "non-magical" process that simply involves making a `POST` call that sets a cookie.
+* Subscriptions (usually to a path called `/primary`) are the way that Gall apps send data to the frontend.
+* Pokes are used to send in actions